cloudfoundry/docs-bosh/content/migrated-from.md

       - {name: etcd_z2, az: z2}
     ```

+    !!! note
-    <p class="note">Note that other referenced resources such as resource pool and network should be adjusted to work with AZs.</p>
+        Other referenced resources such as resource pool and network should be adjusted to work with AZs.

+    !!! note
-    <p class="note">Note: Migration from one AZ to a different AZ is not supported yet.</p>
+        Migration from one AZ to a different AZ is not supported yet.

 1. Deploy.